 His latest project was the most ambitious in a long line of already impressive work.
 Although his contributions in the military was the most applicable and probably had saved millions of lives, Alan's heart beckoned to earlier days when he was a graduate student at Princeton.
 He fondly remembered those summer strolls amongst the ivy-coated towers with his advisor Alonzo, with whom he had a fruitful collaboration.
 Their work on problems in logic and the foundations of mathematics produced stunning results.
 Although they shocked the world with their computability theorem, it was just the first step in Alan's vision.

 "Bollocks," Alan swore as he clutched his hand.
 As he went to search the bookshelf for his missing notes, a heavy tome came crashing down on him.
 He glanced down at the cover and let out a small chuckle.
 He picked it up with a smirk.
 "Mechanical Intelligence.
 I can't believe how long ago I wrote this." he muttered to himself, reading the title of the book.
 It was a collection of his post-war papers on so-called "thinking machines".
 Although the war had strained resources and forced him into an intellectual box, so to speak, the post-war economic boom allowed him to pursue his wildest ideas.
-Thinking machines!
-From nothing more than a scribble in his notebook, he delicately and deliberately formulated the theoretical framework for machines that could automate tedious computation.
-The immediately obvious motivation was to automate trivial work, such as arithmetic on large numbers or algebraic calculations with known algorithms.
-Important, but Alan's vision was more ambitious than making a calculator.

 Alan tossed the book on the ground.
 He scanned his finger across titles in probability, cryptography, and logic, looking for his missing manuscript.
 It was fruitless — the title wasn't there.